mamerlan/colcon.readthedocs.org/user/installation.rst

     This approach is commonly only used by advanced users.

-Commonly this is the case when you want to try or leverage new features or bug fixes which have been committed already but are not available in a released version yet.
+Commonly, this is the case when you want to try or leverage new features or bug fixes which have been committed already but are not available in a released version yet.
 In order to use the latest state of any of the above packages you can invoke ``pip`` with a URL of the GitHub repository:

 .. code-block:: bash